Content

 Does Sales Navigator provide a boolean search?
 Yes, Sales Navigator boolean search provides the ability to search by company size or keyword.

-2. Use keywords in your profile: Make sure your LinkedIn profile is optimized for search engines by including relevant keywords in your headline, summary, and work experience sections.
+2. Profile Keyword Integration: Ensure your LinkedIn profile is a beacon for search engines by weaving relevant keywords into your headline, synopsis, and career history.

 Only your keywords will be used in the current job title search to examine your candidates' prior employment histories.